google-research-datasets/turkish-treebanks/README.md

 ![](https://github.com/google-research-datasets/turkish-treebanks/workflows/Build%20Status/badge.svg)

-A human-annotated morpho-syntactic treebank for Turkish.
+A human-annotated morphosyntactic treebank for Turkish.

 This is not an official Google product.